UK delivery £3.50 to a Collectplus.co.uk shop, £4.00 Yodel to an easy delivery address, £8.00 Royal Mail

 Advertised brands distract attention from the neighbourly habit of buying local products in the part of the world where you live: if Nike and Adidas are more cool; Rosebank slippers sell less..

 Clothes people on all incomes.
-The only catch is that if you are only able to afford value brands, you become self- conscious and want to buy an adidas hoodie to go with them.
+The only catch is that if you are only able to afford value brands, you become self- conscious and want to buy an Adidas hoodie to go with them.

 Benefits to workers can happen because of a trickle-down effect leading for demand for education & development.
 Or not.
 Without condoms, pensions & education, population will tend to keep increasing and workers will remain poor.
 No tariff system exists to encourage trade with countries that have pensions or secondary schools, or even democracy.